Beau Travail

-Synopsis
+Beau Travail ([bo tʁa.vaj], French for "good job" or "nice work") is a 1999 French arthouse psychological drama film directed by Claire Denis, who co-wrote the screenplay alongside Jean-Pol Fargeau as an adaptation of the novella Billy Budd by Herman Melville.
+Starring Denis Lavant, Michel Subor and Grégoire Colin.
+An almost dialogue-free movie, it follows the story of a section of French Foreign Legion soldiers training in the desert of Djibouti.
+Parts of the film's soundtrack are taken from Benjamin Britten's 1951 opera based on Melville's novella.
+It received widespread critical acclaim with special attention towards its direction, acting, cinematography, soundtrack and handling of its themes.
+It is widely regarded as one of the finest movies of 1999, of the 1990s, of the 20th century, as well as one of the greatest movies of all time.
+It is also considered one of the best French movies ever made, and it is ranked as one of best movies directed by a female director in movie history.

+Plot

-Adjudant-Chef Galoup of the French Foreign Legion reflects on his life from his home Marseille.
+Adjudant-Chef Galoup of the French Foreign Legion reflects on his life from his home in Marseille.
 He recalls his time in Djibouti, where he led a section of men under the command of Commandant Bruno Forestier.
 Galoup admired and envied many of Forestier's qualities, including his clear affection from the men, and retains a wristband with Forestier's name.
 Galoup has a Djiboutian girlfriend, and they often go out dancing.

-One day, a new recruit named Gilles Sentain joins Galoup's section.
+A new recruit named Gilles Sentain joins Galoup's section.
 Galoup harbors an immediate and seemingly irrational hostility towards Sentain, and vows to destroy him.
 When Sentain hands a canteen of water to another soldier who is being punished by being forced to dig a large hole in the heat of the day, Galoup chastises Sentain and knocks the water from his hand.
 Sentain strikes Galoup, who retaliates by taking Sentain into the desert and ordering him to walk back to the base alone.
 However, Galoup had previously tampered with Sentain's compass, causing him to become lost and collapse from dehydration in the arid salt flats.

 Sentain is ultimately found and rescued by locals, but never returns to the base and is presumed to have deserted.
-His compass is later found by the legionnaires at a local sale of salt-encrusted novelties, and is believed to prove Sentain is dead.
-On the assumption that Galoup has either killed or attempted to kill Sentain, Galoup is sent back to France by Forestier for a court martial, ending his career in the Foreign Legion.
-He makes his bed in the immaculate military manner, then lies on top clutching a pistol, and reads aloud the phrase tattooed on his chest: "Sers la bonne cause et meurs" ("Serve the good cause then die").
-The film ends with Galoup at a night club in Djibouti, engaging in a lively acrobatic solo dance to "The Rhythm of the Night".
+His tampered-with compass is later found by the legionnaires.
+On the assumption that Galoup had attempted to kill Sentain, Galoup is sent back to France by Forestier for a court martial, ending his career in the Foreign Legion.
+He makes his bed in the immaculate military manner, then lies on top clutching a pistol, and reads aloud the phrase tattooed on his chest: "Sers la bonne cause et meurs" ("Serve the good cause and die").
+Instead he goes to a night club and energetically dances to "The Rhythm of the Night".